Crime & Safety

 Casey David Murphy was accused of possessing videos while working at a facility that cares for boys with behavioral and educational issues.

-Casey David Murphy was arrested following investigations in two cities after police received a cybertip about videos stored in the cloud last year.
+Casey David Murphy was arrested following investigations in two New Hampshire cities after police received a cybertip about videos stored in the cloud last year.

-Casey David Murphy was arrested following investigations in two cities after police received a cybertip about videos stored in the cloud last year.
+Casey David Murphy was arrested following investigations in two New Hampshire cities after police received a cybertip about videos stored in the cloud last year.
 (Concord Police Department)

 CONCORD, NH — A former Queen City resident, under suspicion of possessing child pornography in that community, was arrested in Concord on five felony counts after a multi-week, dual jurisdiction investigation, according to court documents.

 On Oct.
-31, 2025, a Concord detective was assigned to investigate two cybertips received by the National Center for Missing and Exploited Children from late April 2025.
+31, 2025, a Concord detective was assigned to investigate two cybertips the National Center for Missing and Exploited Children had received in late April 2025.
 The files were reportedly uploaded a few days earlier and found by Synchronoss Technologies, the cloud hosting service used by Verizon.
 The information, the Concord detective said, came from a Manchester police lieutenant, who believed the suspect involved in the case had moved to the capital city from the Queen City.

 Manchester police were initially assigned the case in mid-July 2025.